Anut-py/h-raylib/DOCUMENTATION.md

 #### Raylib.Util

 `Raylib.Util` contains some functions that may be useful for an h-raylib application.
 These functions are Haskell-only; i.e. they are not connected to C in any way.
+Additionally, it contains the Template Haskell function `raylibApplication`, which makes it easier to create a raylib application that supports native and web targets (TODO: add more details).

 #### Raylib.Util.Colors